Image credit: @jblaudio

 The benefit of this shift is that the engagement of entertaining short-form video is ten times higher than static social media posts — audiences are far more likely to click on your post and possibly even navigate to your online store and check out a product.
 The word-of-mouth effect also means that shoppers are more likely to shop in-store too, and share their purchases with their audiences to inspire even more purchases.
 Entertainment marketing can now take on a life of its own when done well.

-Dash Hudson determined through its 2022 TikTok benchmarks that the entertainment industry, including media and publishing, is now the top industry on TikTok, supplanting the beauty industry, which has long reigned supreme.
+Dash Hudson determined through its 2023 social media benchmarks that the entertainment industry, which includes the media and publishing industry, is now the top industry on TikTok, supplanting the beauty industry, which has long reigned supreme.
 This signals a strong shift in what users are getting in social channels, as channels like TikTok have now become the prime destination for popular culture.

 Entertainment marketing leverages organic content to grow your audience by entertaining them.
 Audiences are increasingly using social channels to be entertained, and marketers are appealing to their tastes with branded content that is entertaining in its own right.
 Traditional advertising is more concerned with selling a product, and while it still has a place on social media, Gen Z is warier about ads than past generations.